aurs-juit/ComputerVision/README.md

 ## What is it?

-This is my multi-month study plan for going from mobile developer (self-taught, no CS degree) to machine learning engineer.
+This is a study plan for going from an undergraduate to computer vision learner.<br>

-My main goal was to find an approach to studying Machine Learning that is mainly hands-on and abstracts most of the Math for the beginner.
-This approach is unconventional because it’s the top-down and results-first approach designed for software engineers.

 Please, feel free to make any contributions you feel will make it better.